Seven tips to use when looking for managed service providers

 - Ask your potential MSP questions

-Asking questions is vital to know whether the MSP can deliver as per your requirements and needs.
+Asking questions is vital to know whether the MSP or managed IT provider can deliver as per your requirements and needs.
 Always ask if the MSP has worked in your niche before or if they have worked in your niche.

-This is essential because it means the MSP speak your language and understand what you need.
+This is essential because it means the MSP speaks your language and understands what you need.
 If your business is more specialized like graphic design, dental or medical, you need a dedicated MSP.

 - Ask yourself (the business) questions